 Barcodes for iTunes and Digital singles, EPs and albums.

 The UPC is for the entire product (Your digital Album)

 iTunes requires that you identify each one of the tracks.
 The way that you identify the tracks is by using ISRC codes.

 The ISRC (International Standard Recording Code) is the international identification system for sound recordings and music video recordings.
 Each ISRC is a unique and permanent identifier for a specific recording, independent of the format on which it appears (CD, audio file, etc) or the rights holders involved.
 Only one ISRC should be issued to a track, and an ISRC can never represent more than one unique recording.

 ISRCs are widely used in digital commerce by download sites and collecting societies.
 An ISRC can also be permanently encoded into a product as its digital fingerprint.
 Encoded ISRC provide the means to automatically identify recordings for royalty payments.
 You can apply for ISRC codes here.

-Once you buy your barcode from Nationwide Barcode and we send you your barcode, you can access Nielsen Soundscan here to register your title here.
+Once you buy your barcode, you can access Nielsen Soundscan here to register your title here.

 What is Soundscan?